hukasu/bevy-modular-characters/README.md

 This example uses the Adventurer, SciFi, Soldier and Witch models with minor adjustments.
 The original models contain one (1) scene that loads the Armature and the meshes (head, torso, legs, and feet).
-Also included is 2 models with that have most of it's content deleted, that were used by Snowden on his video.
+Also included is 2 models that were used by Snowden on his video, that have most of it's content deleted.